pifroggi/vs_colorfix/README.md

 If nothing is set, all planes will be color fixed.

  __*`fast`* (optional)__
-The averaging is done via a downscale instead of a blur, which is much faster, but will produce faint blocky artifacts.
+Does the averaging via a downscale instead of a blur, which is much faster, but will produce faint blocky artifacts.
 I found it useful for radius > 30 where artifacts are no longer noticable, or to fix something like a prefilter clip.

 ## Wavelet Color Fix